Home / Compare Electricity & Ga… / Guide to sustainable bui…

 |

-The low energy inputs for material transport and construction make mud bricks an attractive option for those wanting a sustainable building material, as they’re formed and dried using only natural energy from the sun and wind.
+The low energy inputs for material transport and construction make mud bricks an attractive option for those wanting a sustainable building material, as they’re formed and dried using only natural energy from the sun.

 |